The Best Diet for Thyroid disease: Good foods, what to avoid and eat

 You can eat dry fruits such as pistachios, almonds, and walnuts.
 You can also include indigenous herbs like basil and celery in your diet for thyroid.
 Also, millet and brown rice can also be consumed.

-Must Read: Natural home remedies for thyroid problem
+Must Read: Natural home remedies for a thyroid problem

 Foods to Avoid in Hyperthyroidism